Home: About Audience1st

-If all you do is sell tickets, you’re probably set; but if you care about tracking your donors, building up a subscriber base, and connecting all of your patron-related functions together, you should ask what support your existing ticketing solution offers.
+If all you do is sell tickets, and you’re happy with the service and fee structure of your vendor, you’re probably set.
+But if you care about tracking your donors, building up a subscriber base, and connecting all of your patron-related functions together, you should ask what support your existing ticketing solution offers.
 Even if you continue to use your existing solutions for ticketing, Audience1st can import that information and tie it to your patron-building activities.

 - Patron convenience: Patrons can buy or reserve online, or your phone staff can easily enter phone orders.
 Patrons or staff can then track their reservations and purchases all in one place, from any Web browser, and get automatic email confirmations whenever reservations are made or cancelled.